helloerikaaa/cbis-ddsm-r/README.md

-# CBIS-DDSM-R: A Reproducible and Radiomics-Ready Mammography Dataset
+# CBIS-DDSM-R: A Curated Radiomic Feature Dataset for Breast Cancer Classification

 CBIS-DDSM-R is a curated and reproducible version of the Curated Breast Imaging Subset of DDSM (CBIS-DDSM).
 This project provides a fully automated pipeline for downloading, processing, and extracting radiomic features from CBIS-DDSM, enabling reproducible experiments in breast cancer imaging research.